santhoshpkumar/StudentAdmissionsKeras/README.md

 # Students Admission model using Keras and UCLA data set

+To analyze the whole dataset on Keras.
+We'll analyze the following dataset of student admissions at UCLA: 'https://stats.idre.ucla.edu/stat/data/binary.csv'

 The dataset has the following columns:

 - Student GPA (grades)